 Teachers shall receive payment on the 21st day of the month or the last weekday preceding the 21st, if the 21st falls on a weekend or a federal holiday.
 Salary payments shall be monthly in twelve (12) equal installments or monthly (September through May) in nine (9) equal installments at the teacher's option.
-The annual notice must be filed with the business office not later than August 1st.
+The annual notice must be filed with the Director of Human Resources not later than August 1st.